cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 ___

-#### Remove wallet from Client
+#### <a name="removewallet">Remove wallet from Client</a>

-You may want to remove a wallet from the Ark Client if you have multiple wallets and you have some wallets you don't use anymore, or you're using a shared computer and don't want your wallets information to populate for when the next user opens Ark Client.
+You may want to remove a wallet from the ArkClient if you have multiple wallets and you have some wallets you don't use anymore, or you're using a shared computer and don't want your wallets information to populate for when the next user opens ArkClient.
 Removing a wallet is easy and will **not** delete your wallet and it's contents.
 You can learn how to re-import your removed wallet in the next section.

 **Note:** If you remove your wallet from the client and later import that wallet back, any previously added labels will be gone.

-1. At the top right corner of your Ark wallet address box you will see 3 vertical dots.
+1. At the top right corner of your Ark Wallet Address box you will see 3 vertical dots.
 Select it.

 ![Imgur](https://i.imgur.com/x6d01DL.png)